Engineering and Technology A535

 The child development major includes an honors program for students who have completed at least 16 upper division units in the Child Development core, maintained a minimum 3.5 grade point average, passed the Graduation Writing Assessment Requirement, and are recommended and approved by the Child and Family Studies advisers.
 Applications are available in the Child and Family Studies office E & T 535.

-The Child Development degree offers course work acceptable toward fulfillment of requirements for the interdisciplinary certificat program in Child Maltreatment and Family Violence offered by the College of Health and Human Services.
-Please contact the Child Abuse and Family Violence Institute for further information.
+The Child Development degree offers course work acceptable toward fulfillment of requirements for the interdisciplinary credit certificate program in Child Maltreatment and Family Violence offered by the College of Health and Human Services.
+Please contact the department office for further information.

 Programs for this Department: